sbrl/GlidingSquirrel/README.md

  - Supports `HEAD` requests
  - Parses and respects the `Accepts` HTTP header
  - Supports keep-alive connections (HTTP 1.1 only, of course)
- - Supports Websockets (Initial implementation, Version 13 only - RFC 6455, needs thorough testing - detailed bug reports welcome :D)
+ - Supports Websockets (Initial implementation, version 13 only - RFC 6455, needs thorough testing - detailed bug reports welcome :D)

 ## Todo
  - Trailing headers
  - Make logging much more flexible (it logs to the console only at the moment)
+ - Give implementors of `WebsocketServer` a cleaner way to decide whether they want to accept a connection or not

 ## Getting Started
 A tutorial will be coming soon.
 For now, take a look at the `HttpServer` class and look at the abstract methods and their intellisense comments.